-In order to progress with a career in chemistry, it’s essential that students have the right support.
-Mussa Quareshy, a postdoctoral research fellow at the University Warwick, has made the most of the help on offer from the Royal Society of Chemistry, allowing him to succeed in his drug discovery research and expand his horizons.
+In order to progress with a career in chemistry, it’s essential that chemical scientists have the right support.
+Mussa Quareshy, a Senior Scientist at Sygnature Discovery, has made the most of the help on offer from the Royal Society of Chemistry, allowing him to succeed in his drug discovery research and expand his horizons.

 “I was a very curious child and I had this interest in how medicines were made and how they work,” says Mussa.
 “I grew up in Malawi, Africa, so I got to see a lot of the tropical diseases that you don’t see over here in the UK - Malaria, HIV, TB.
 We lived among them.
 Luckily we had good medical care but not everybody did.
 And it got me thinking, why can’t everybody have access to this treatment?
 I was inspired to become a chemist and discover new cures myself.”

 Mussa and his family moved over to the UK when he was 17 and since then he has pursued his dream, completing an MChem degree at the University of Leicester, where he first discovered the Royal Society of Chemistry.
 During his studies Mussa took a one year industrial placement at GlaxoSmithKline, which he secured after a competitive application process with support from the RSC early careers support service.

 It was the first time I needed a professional CV and the RSC team really helped me get it up to scratch.
 Their feedback was so useful, it was specific and tailored for me.
 They have a lot of experience in what is a very niche sector.

 “The placement itself was certainly character building, however I did enjoy it!
 The GSK team was brilliant, I had all the resources I could have asked for.
 During that time I got to see what it takes to work in drug discovery and I realised that a PhD would be an enabler in terms of progressing my career.”